 Faculty: Faculty of Arts Professional and Social Studies

 I began my career working for Merseyside Police in 1994 gathering experience in various fields, and left qualified to the rank of Inspector after 13 years, having experienced many great opportunities.
-In the last few years of my service I began teaching equality and diversity (gaining a PGCE and MSc, in Occupational Psychology) which led to a change of career path in 2008, when I began to lecture, in a permanent role at the University of Central Lancashire (UCLan) and part time as an Associate Lecturer at Edge Hill University.
-Early on in my teaching career I developed an interest in occupational police culture and police education which Formed my PhD, which I received in 2016.
+In the last few years of my service I began teaching equality and diversity (gaining a PGCE and MSc, in Occupational Psychology) which led to a change of career path in 2008, and a teaching role at the University of Central Lancashire (UCLan).
+Early on in my teaching career I developed an interest in occupational police culture and police education which formed my PhD (2016).

 After lecturing for two years at UCLan I became the Principal Lecturer for Forensic and Investigative Sciences, which saw me responsible for the quality and student experience of Forensic, Policing, Fire, Chemistry and Archaeology Programmes.

-From 2018 to 2020 I took on the role of Business and Partnership Lead for the School of Forensic and Applied Sciences, due to my expertise and research focus on police culture and education and the new direction for the police service of the Police Education Qualification Framework.
+From 2018 to 2020 I took on the role of Business and Partnership Lead for the School of Forensic and Applied Sciences, due to my expertise and research focus on police culture and education and the new direction for the police service, the Police Education Qualification Framework (PEQF).
 During that time I developed and won tender opportunities for both Cumbria and Lancashire Police forces, for the PEQF and led business opportunities around Security and Emergency Planning.